 John Kenney's practice involves litigation of complex business cases, primarily those involving intellectual property and other technical and scientific issues.
 He has tried and handled cases, arbitrations, and administrative proceedings and hearings in many state and federal courts in the United States, the Virgin Islands and several foreign countries.
 Over the years, this has included cases involving patents and other intellectual property, products liability, oil and gas, environmental, antitrust, securities fraud, and other contract and general business issues.
 He also advises clients concerning matters involving intellectual property law and products liability law.

 John regularly practices before all federal district courts in Oklahoma, including the U.S. District Court for the Western District of Oklahoma, located in Oklahoma City; the U.S. District Court for the Northern District of Oklahoma, located in Tulsa; and the U.S. District Court for the Eastern District of Oklahoma, located in Muskogee.
 He has also tried cases in numerous federal district courts around the country and handled appeals in the U.S. Supreme Court and in the U.S. Courts of Appeals for the Federal Circuit, 10th Circuit, 5th Circuit, and other U.S. Courts of Appeals throughout the United States.

-He currently serves as leader of the firm's Litigation Group and is a past leader of the firm's Intellectual Property Group.
-He has also served on the firm's board of directors.
+He has previously served as leader of the firm’s Litigation Group and Intellectual Property Group.
+He has also served on the firm’s board of directors.

 Before attending law school, John was employed as an engineer with Westinghouse Electric Corporation in Staunton, Virginia, and Norman, Oklahoma, and as a project engineer by University Associates, Inc. After law school, he worked as a litigation associate at Baker & Botts in Houston, Texas, before returning to Oklahoma and joining McAfee & Taft.